Optimising Rolling Stock Planning including Maintenance with Constraint Programming and Quantum Annealing: Related Work

-A routing problem on railway carriages in a railway network, which is similar to rolling stock problems is addressed in~\cite{bruckerRoutingRailwayCarriages1999}.
-There, a local search approach, namely Simulated Annealing (SA), is applied to solve the problem, because an integer programming approach fails. {Quantum optimisation based on a quadratic unconstrained binary (QUBO) model has been employed by \cite{domino2021quantum} where they consider a delay and conflict management on a single-track railway line.
-This QUBO approach has also been used, e.g., for flight assignment tasks \cite{10.1007/978-3-030-14082-3_9} or traffic flow optimisation \cite{10.1145/3412451.3428500}.}
+A routing problem concerning railway carriages in a railway network, which is similar to rolling stock problems, is addressed in~\cite{bruckerRoutingRailwayCarriages1999}.
+There, a local search approach, namely Simulated Annealing (SA), is applied to solve the problem, because an integer programming approach fails.
+Quantum optimisation based on a QUBO model has been employed by~\cite{dominoQuadraticHigherorderUnconstrained2022}, where delay and conflict management on a single-track railway line is considered.
+A similiar QUBO approach has also been used, e.g., for flight assignment tasks~\cite{10.1007/978-3-030-14082-3_9,vikstalApplyingQuantumApproximate2020} or traffic flow optimisation~\cite{10.1145/3412451.3428500}.